DfX-NYUAD/OMLA/README.md

 ## Netlist-to-subgraphs Conversion
 ### Datasets
-The `./circuit_datasets/` directory contain an example dataset for the `c3540` benchmark.
+The `./circuit_datasets/` directory contains an example dataset for the `c3540` benchmark.
 The dataset is implemented using the self-referencing scenario explained in the TCAS-II paper.
 The target `c3540` circuit is locked using random logic locking with K=64 and then re-synthesized using `Synopsys Design Compiler`.
 The target circuit is named `Test_c3540_syn_locked_rnd_64_1_syn.v`.
 The training/validation circuits are obtained by re-locking the test circuit with additional 64 key-bits and re-synthesizing.
 When creating a dataset, the files used for training, validation, or testing must be identified.
 To split files into Test/Train/Validate, the files must be named accordingly.
 A locked file must be named as follows: [Test|Train|Validate]_*.v

 ### Conversion to Graphs